parcio/haura/docs/src/betree/design.md

 ![State Diagram of the object lifecycle](./assets/object_lifecycle.svg)

-Adjacent to the internals and construction of Bε-trees are the commonalities between existing trees in an open database.
+Adjacent to the internals and construction of B-epsilon-trees are the commonalities between existing trees in an open database.
 Hidden to the user, the root tree is used to store internal information concerning the created datasets (their `DatasetId`s and `ObjectPointer`s) and `Segment`s information.  `Segment`s are